nano80126/elecrawler/README.md

     * Recheck mechanism
 1. [x] Auto play after loading video

-1. [ ] Disable right click when shuffle mode is not enabled
+1. [x] ~Disable right click when shuffle mode is not enabled~
+    * return to start or end in loop and single mode
 1. [ ] Add small mode and restore normal mode

+1. [ ] Test disable modal mode in panel
 ### Known Warning

 1. Mongodb bundle warning in production environment